Redbud Earned a B. James E. Mitchell Earned a D. So Which One Wins?

 Redbud Elementary: Solid Ground in Round Rock ISD

-Redbud Elementary is part of the highly acclaimed Round Rock ISD, one of the most respected school districts in the Austin metro area.
-The school serves a vibrant, growing corner of Round Rock in Williamson County, anchored by the master-planned community of Avery Centre.
+Redbud Elementary is part of Round Rock ISD, one of the most respected school districts in the Austin metro area.
+The school serves a growing corner of Round Rock in Williamson County, near Old Settlers Park.

-The school draws from neighborhoods including Avery Centre, Ryans Crossing, Settlers Crossing.
+The school sits in the Ryans Crossing neighborhood near Old Settlers Park.
 These are well established residential areas with mature trees and a real sense of community.

-The numbers here speak for themselves.
-A 87/100 from TEA puts Redbud Elementary in strong company, and the campus culture backs up what the data shows.
+A B rating from TEA puts Redbud Elementary in strong company, and the campus culture backs up what the data shows.

 The Neighborhoods